huaweicloud/terraform-provider-huaweicloud/docs/resources/as_lifecycle_hook.md

 * `notification_topic_urn` - (Required, String) Specifies a unique topic in SMN.

-* `scaling_group_id` - (Required, String, ForceNew) Specifies the AS group ID.
+* `scaling_group_id` - (Required, String, ForceNew) Specifies the ID of the AS group in UUID format.
   Changing this creates a new AS lifecycle hook.

 * `default_result` - (Optional, String) Specifies the default lifecycle hook callback operation.
   This operation is performed when the timeout duration expires.
-The valid values are *ABANDON* and *CONTINUE*.
+  The valid values are *ABANDON* and *CONTINUE*, default to *ABANDON*.

-* `timeout` - (Optional, Int) Specifies the lifecycle hook timeout duration, which ranges from 300 to 86400 in the unit of second.
-The default value is 3600.
+* `timeout` - (Optional, Int) Specifies the lifecycle hook timeout duration, which ranges from 300 to 86400 in the unit of second, default to 3600.

 * `notification_message` - (Optional, String) Specifies a customized notification.
   This parameter can contains a maximum of 256 characters, which cannot contain the following characters: <>&'().